adhocore/phint/readme.md

 Usage Examples:
-  phint test -n i        With `it_` naming phint t --no-teardown  Without `tearDown()` phint test -a          With stubs for abstract method
+  phint test -n i        With `it_` naming phint t --no-teardown  Without `tearDown()` phint test -a          With stubs for abstract/interface
 ```